CaioAugustoHD/Landing-page/README.md

 ## Funcionalidades
-As principais funcionalidades do projeto é:
+A principal funcionalidade do projeto é:

 ✅ Layout resposivo a diversos tipos e tamanhos de tela.